thoughtcroft/thoughtcroft.github.io/_posts/2012-10-08-how-i-learned-to-stop-worrying-and-love-the-cloud.md

   - ruby
 ---

-*Originally published at Ninefold (2010-2015), a cloud services provider I helped found.*

-This is part 2 of the **Cloud programming** series.
+This is part 2 of my **Cloud programming** series where I give myself a crash-course in learning Ruby.

 When I first read the list of language features in the [Wikipedia entry on the Ruby programming